OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/publish.md

 }
 ```

+The `zos` configuration files is where ZeppelinOS will search for the address
+of the EVM package when it is linked by other projects that depend on it.

 Make sure to check that the rest of the fields describe your package
 accurately.
 It could be a good idea to remove the `main` field, if present,
 because it doesn't make sense for EVM packages.
 Also, if you have a